harishankarjoshi/QA/casa.md

 Login to Casa with the testing user

-Click on OTP tokens numbers on the left
+Click on OTP tokens on the left

 Click on Soft token